South Suburban Man With COPD Hasn't Left Home In A Year, And Now He Can't Get A COVID-19 Vaccine Appointment

 RELATED: Seniors Struggling To Sign Up For COVID-19 Vaccines; ‘It’s Like Hunger Games Out There’

-A spokesperson for the state department of public health told me the best advice they can offer to people like Terry is to be patient.
+A spokesperson for the state department of public health said the best advice they can offer to people like Terry is to be patient.

 The Illinois Department of Public Health said: